HeptaSean/aiken-trivial/README.md

 (if Cardanoscan could decode hexadecimal bytes to strings).

-We try to spend this UTxO itself using the reference script on it … and let the chain take our collateral, because this, of course, fails:
+We try to spend this UTxO itself using the reference script on it … and let the chain take our collateral again, because this, of course, fails:
 ```shellsession
 $ cardano-cli transaction build --testnet-magic 1 --script-invalid \
 > --tx-in eadc2c788f683745a623f8e4cca74858689c2221fb2ae998c63fc095a56aa604#0 \